 You can create a domain model on paper or with a drawing tool such as LucidChart, Visio or OmniGraffle.
 It should define all your Concepts (types/classes) and the relationships between them (their properties).

-In the following Food domain model, the blue ovals represent your Concept types and the arrows the relationships between them; their properties.
+In the following Food domain model, the blue ovals represent your Concept types and the arrows the relationships between them – their properties.
 The white rectangle signifies a primitive datatype.
-So a Recipe, for example, has a chef property of type Person, a forDish property (Dish) and a steps property (Text - a primitive datatype).
+So a Recipe, for example, has a chef property of type Person, a forDish property (type Dish) and a steps property (text - a primitive datatype).

 With a well defined domain model you are in a position to create your Concept types and their relationships.
 You can do this in one or more Datasets depending on how you prefer to organise and manage your data.
-While the Datasets themselves confer no semantic meaning on your domain model, they do allow you to collect concepts (entities) of similar types together which might make it easier for to manage them.
-Of course, you could build your entire knowledge graph in a single Dataset.
+Although the Datasets themselves confer no semantic meaning on your domain model, they allow you to collect concepts (entities) of similar types together making them easier to manage.
+On the other hand, it is perfectly possible to build your entire knowledge graph in a single Dataset.

-Start by creating those types that have no links outward to other types (the leaf nodes).
-In the Food domain model above, these are Occasion, Ingredient, Cuisine and Person.
-Then create the concept types that have relationships to other types (that you have already created).
+Start by creating the leaf nodes – those types that have no links outward to other types.
+In the Food domain model above, the leaf types are Occasion, Ingredient, Cuisine and Person.

 2. Creating relationships

-Relationships are automatically created when you define a type that has another type as a property.
-In our example, Recipe has a chef property whose type is Person.
-This is why creating the Person type before the Recipe type makes sense.
-You can still come back and edit a type later to add a property if you did not create the dependant type first (the Person in this example).
+Once the leaf types are defined, you can create their related Concept types.
+In our example, Recipe has a chef property whose type is Person, so creating a complete Recipe type wouldn't be possible without defining Person first.
+Of course you can still come back and edit a type later to add a property if you did not create the dependant type first (the Person in this example).

 3. Define non-relational properties (primitive or datatype properties)

-These are properties with standard primitive datatypes (text, dates, keywords, booleans etc).
+These are properties with standard primitive datatypes (text, date, keyword, boolean etc).
 You can find definitions of these primitives here.
-In this case, the steps property is of type Text.
+In this case, the steps property is of type text.